malolnaor/devops-task/README-final.md

 After reading a bit about this matter it seems like a bug, further info can be found at: https://github.com/ansible/ansible/issues/22690

+**** deploy is preformed with root because there was no other requirment.

 - Wrapper - Bonus question.

 I did not worked with wrapper-ansible before, but I saw few examples and I wanted to give it a shot.